ignite/cli/docs/guide/interchange/02-init.md

   home: "$HOME/.venus"
 ```

-In the `venus.yml` file you can see the specific `host` parameter that you can use to change the ports for various running services (rpc, p2p, prof, grpc, api, frontend, and dev-ui).
-This `host` parameter can be used later so you can run two blockchains in parallel that do not conflict when using the same ports.
+In the `venus.yml` file, you can see the specific `host` parameter that you can use to change the ports for various running services (rpc, p2p, prof, grpc, api, frontend, and dev-ui).
+This `host` parameter can be used later so you can run two blockchains in parallel and prevent conflicts when the chains are using the same ports.

 You can also use the `host` parameter to use specific ports for any of the services.